 What is required in the final report?

 Your final report is a summary of what you were able to accomplish with the grant funds and documentation of your spending and town-provided match.
 You may submit the final report and final invoice as soon as your project is complete.
-For example, while the grant period does not officially end until March 2021, if you have achieved all deliverables by October, you can submit then.
+For example, while the grant period does not officially end until March 2021 or January 2022, if you have achieved all deliverables at an earlier date, you can submit then.
 As outlined in Attachment B (page 5) of your grant agreement, the final report should include the following: